InBold Terms and Conditions

 A2.
 Corporate Sustainability Reporting Directive (CSRD)

-InBold tracks and reports its sustainability and Environmental, Social, and Governance (ESG) performance data exclusively via the Valified platform (valified.com).
-To support the Client’s CSRD supply chain reporting obligations, InBold will provide the Client with access to our standard ESG reporting available on the Valified platform upon request.
+InBold tracks and reports its sustainability and Environmental, Social, and Governance (ESG) performance data.
+To support the Client’s CSRD supply chain reporting obligations, InBold will provide the Client with access to our standard ESG report upon request.

 A3.
 Network and Information Systems Directive 2 (NIS2)